 Every theme here is responsive, so they look great on your phone too.
-They’re also up-to-date with the newest release of WordPress and are specific to daily deal and coupon websitesHere are my top picks for best daily deal WordPress themes for 2019.
+They’re also up-to-date with WordPress’s newest release and are specific to daily deal and coupon websites.

 1. Kupon by Azexo (Themeforest)

-Kupon is a great theme for creating a daily deal or group buying website.
+Kupon is an excellent theme for creating a daily deal or group buying website.
 It’s beautiful and packed with valuable features.

 Kupon doesn’t disappoint with the features either.
-It handles payment processing by integrating with WooCommerce which is WordPress’ most popular eCommerce plugin.
-There’s a “front-end” editor which lets you update the colors, fonts, and other aspects of the site while you view the changes take place live.
+It handles payment processing by integrating with WooCommerce, which is WordPress’ most popular eCommerce plugin.
+There’s a “front-end” editor that lets you update the colors, fonts from Google Fonts, custom widgets, and other aspects of the site while you view the changes take place live.
 It also comes with Visual Composer for building completely custom page templates via drag-and-drop.
-Lastly, it supports guest submissions, so vendors can add deals to your site themselves.
+Lastly, it supports guest submissions so that vendors can add deals to your site themselves.
 You’ll still get to review them before they get published, but it’s a nice way to outsource some of the work.

 2. WP Deal by Templatic